China Factory Tour

 Time: 1-2 hours to arrange, 30-60 min call Cost: Free (if supplier arranges) Risk if skipped: High

 Request a live video walkthrough of the production facility — specifically the line that would handle your order.
 Not a curated tour.
 Not pre-recorded footage.
 A live walkthrough where you can see active production.
+See our virtual factory audit guide for a full checklist of what to verify during a video walkthrough, and our visiting Chinese factories guide for the on-site equivalent.

 What to check: